Britney Spears: Influences

 Spears credits artists such as (left to right) Madonna, Janet Jackson, and Whitney Houston as major musical influences.

 Spears has cited Madonna, Janet Jackson, and Whitney Houston as major influences, her "three favorite artists" as a child, whom she would "sing along to ... day and night in [her] living room"; Houston's "I Have Nothing" was the song she auditioned to that landed her record deal with Jive Records.
 Spears also named Mariah Carey as "one of the main reasons I started singing".
 Throughout her career, Spears has drawn frequent comparisons to Madonna and Jackson in particular, in terms of vocals, choreography, and stage presence.
 According to Spears: "I know when I was younger, I looked up to people ... like, you know, Janet Jackson and Madonna.
 And they were major inspirations for me.
 But I also had my own identity and I knew who I was."

-In the 2002 book Madonnastyle by Carol Clerk, she is quoted saying: "I have been a huge fan of Madonna since I was a little girl.
+In the 2002 book Madonnastyle by Carol Clerk, Spears is quoted saying: "I have been a huge fan of Madonna since I was a little girl.
 She's the person that I've really looked up to.
 I would really, really like to be a legend like Madonna."
 Spears cited "That's the Way Love Goes" as the inspiration for her song "Touch of My Hand" from her album In the Zone, saying "I like to compare it to 'That's the Way Love Goes,' kind of a Janet Jackson thing."
 She also said her song "Just Luv Me" from her Glory album also reminded her of "That's the Way Love Goes".

 After personally meeting Spears, Jackson stated: "she said to me, 'I'm such a big fan; I really admire you.'
 That's so flattering.
 Everyone gets inspiration from some place.
 And it's awesome to see someone else coming up who's dancing and singing, and seeing how all these kids relate to her.
 A lot of people put it down, but what she does is a positive thing."
 Madonna said of Spears in the documentary Britney: For the Record: "I admire her talent as an artist ...
-There are aspects about her that I recognize in myself when I first started out in my career".
+There are aspects about her that I recognize in myself when I first started out in my career."
 Spears has also named Michael Jackson, Mariah Carey, Sheryl Crow, Otis Redding, Shania Twain, Brandy, Beyoncé, Natalie Imbruglia, Cher, and Prince as inspirations, and younger artists such as Selena Gomez and Ariana Grande.